frumpel/devops-visualizations/README.md

 # devops-visualizations

-Contains toys to visualize certain typical but very unhealthy patterns that a defops engineer might need to know about
+Contains toys to visualize certain typical but very unhealthy patterns that a devops engineer might need to know about

 ## proxy-retry.html

 A proxy should never retry.
 This is why.
 This is a standalone HTML/JS file.
-Run in any web browser.
+Run in any JS enabled web browser.
 It takes three parameters:

 * tmin - the minimum time at which your backend is likely to respond
 * tmax - the maximum time at which your backend is likely to respond